Connect with us

 Aftermath of a powerful earthquake.

-Aftermath of a powerful earthquake.
+The aftermath of a powerful earthquake.
 PHOTO | COURTESY

-The demand for earthquake proof buildings has risen over the past few decades as high-rise developers in vulnerable countries seek to avert potential damage posed by quakes.
+The demand for earthquake-proof buildings has risen over the past few decades as high-rise developers in vulnerable countries seek to avert potential damage posed by quakes.

 This is a step in the right direction especially when you consider that there are about 20,000 earthquakes recorded each year globally —16 of them being major devastations.